spark-mv/cdn/install.md

 * Enable stats mode: append ```?hola_mode=stats```
 * Disable HolaCDN: append ```?hola_mode=disabled```

-Note that in order to check mode or see statistics, you will need to use the console, see below.

-## 8.2 Configuring via browser console

-Console commands must be entered in the frame containing th video player.
-If your site includes frames, enter the console commands in the correct frame.

-In the browser developer console, enter one of the following commands:

-* Check current mode: ```hola_cdn.mode```
-* Enable aCDN: ```hola_cdn.set_mode_cdn()```
-* Enable statistics: ```hola_cdn.set_mode_stats()```
-* Disable HolaCDN: ```hola_cdn.set_mode_disable()```
-* See statistics: ```hola_cdn.get_stats()```  (while video is playing)
-* Reset local settings:	```hola_cdn.set_mode_default()```
-* See all settings: ```hola_cdn.help()```

-To instantly see if HolaCDN is working, play the video look at the developer console for printouts from HolaCDN reporting how many bytes were downloaded from HolaCDN servers (zagent###.h-cdn.com)

-Note: If you receive a console message saying "Hola cdn skip", the settings on the portal did not take effect yet - try again in a few minutes.

-# 9. Checking statistics on the portal
+# 4. Checking statistics on the portal

-Play a few videos, and login to [your HolaCDN account] (http://www.holacdn.com) and verify that statistics are written to the video analytics section.
-Note that it may take a few minutes for statistics to appear on the portal.
+Play a few videos, and login to [your HolaCDN account] (http://www.holacdn.com/cp), then go to the 'detailed statistics' area to verify that statistics are recorded by the portal.

 The quickest way to see your recent activity is by clicking on 'debug mode' and then on the 'recent events' button.
-These events will appear only a few seconds after you finish viewing a video.
+You should see a few lines, with your IP address and browser information.
+Events appear 5-10 seconds after you finish viewing a video.

 Now that HolaCDN is enabled, when looking at the table, verify that statistics also begin to appear in the "enabled" column.
+Note that it may take a few minutes for statistics to appear in the table.

-# 10. Deploy to production
+# 5. Deploy to production

-When you are satisfied with local testing, you can gradually enable the service in production.
-Login to [your HolaCDN account] (http://www.holacdn.com) and go to the configuration section.
+When you are satisfied with local testing, you can gradually enable HolaCDN for real users in production.
+Login to [your HolaCDN account] (http://www.holacdn.com/cp) and go to the configuration section.
 Use the granular controls to enable Hola on different platforms/browsers.
 For example:

 For example: